 C corporations are types of business organizations where the shareholders are independently taxed.
 To obtain an employer identification number (EIN), C corporations need to file IRS Form SS-4.
 C corporations are required to pay state, payroll, income, unemployment and disability taxes.
 The business is also subject to corporate income tax, meaning a double taxation situation occurs overall.

 Corporations pay taxes against their earnings before disbursing the remaining funds in the form of dividends to their shareholders.
 Individual shareholders are then taxed against their dividends on their own personal tax returns.
-While double taxation is not an ideal scenario, C corporations are able to reinvest their profits at a lower corporate tax rate.
+While double taxation isn’t an ideal scenario, C corporations are able to reinvest their profits at a lower corporate tax rate.

 An S corporation derives its name from a tax law in Subchapter S of Chapter 1 of the Internal Revenue Code.
 An organization can become an S corporation by filing IRS Form 2553, also known as the Election by a Small Business Corporation form, no later than March 15 of that year.

 Many states require owners to pay annual reporting fees, franchise taxes and other miscellaneous fees.
 These fees are not very expensive and could be filed on your corporate taxes as a cost of doing business.

 One of the main reasons business owners would want to convert from a C corporation legal forms of business to an S corporation would be to save on taxes.
 Here are the differences between federal and state taxes for S corporations.

 An S corporation is taxed similarly to a sole proprietorship or partnership as long as there are 100 shareholders or fewer.
 Any profit or loss are passed directly through to the shareholders and are taxed and reported on their personal tax returns.

 With S corporations, states often pass profits and losses through to the owners, with some states even double-taxing these owners.